 The main basic ingredients of hummus are chickpeas, tahini, garlic, lemon juice, olive oil, salt & pepper.
 You can also add a little ground cumin powder, some chilli powder and some soy sauce if necessary.

-Put the chickpeas, tahini, chopped garlic and lemon juice into a blender.
+Put the chickpeas, tahini, chopped garlic, pinch of cumin and generous squeeze of lemon juice into a blender.
 Add a pinch of salt and a good dash of olive oil.
 Blend to a smooth paste.
 Now taste the mix and see if it’s how you like it.
 The most likely answer is that it will taste a bit blah.
-So now it’s time to remedy it.
+So now it’s time to do the finishing touches.

 - Address the most obvious things, like adding more salt, lemon juice or olive oil.

-- Next choose whether to add some cumin, extra chilli or soy sauce.
+- Next choose whether to add some more cumin, extra chilli or soy sauce.

 - Finally, when you think your hummus is tasting ok, transfer it to a container and pour a really tasty virgin olive oil on top.
 Squeeze half a lemon on top and a good grinding of black pepper.